Six solutions for small businesses with cash flow problems1 Aug 2014

-One of the key challenges facing any growing business is balancing growth against profitability.
+One of the key challenges facing any growing business is balancing growth against profitability, in short cashflow problems.
 Whilst profitability and cash flow are two fundamentally different things, the practical constraint to growth is nearly always cash, and this is particularly true for small businesses which are often funded personally by their founders.

 If you do find yourself facing a significant cash flow crisis, all is not lost.
 Here are our six practical tips for getting through the tough times:

 Nearly all businesses are owed money by their customers, and the reality is that many customers don’t pay up when they should.
 It is pretty easy to ignore a paper invoice, so it’s worth calling your trade debtors personally and trying to collect payment on the phone using a service like Sagepay or sending an electronic invoice which allows immediate settlement by Paypal.

 Postponing paying your bills will free up working capital significantly and you might find that your suppliers are open to receiving payments a little later than expected.
 If you rent your business premises, asking your landlord to switch from quarterly to monthly rent is another possibility which will free up a month and half’s rent on average.

 Ask for more time to pay your VAT bill